radius-project/radius/docs/contributing/contributing-code/contributing-code-k8s/running-functional.md

 Instead of building and installing the Radius Kubernetes controller, you can run the controller locally as a standalone process and have it interact with the cluster accordingly.

+Prior to this, you will need to clone the Deployment Engine repo: https://github.com/project-radius/deployment-engine.
+This will Require installing .NET 6.0.

 1. Create a Kubernetes cluster (KinD, AKS, etc.).
 1. Add CRDs to the cluster with `make controller-install`.
 1. Place `rad` on your path.
 1. Make sure `rad-bicep` is downloaded (`rad bicep download`).
 1. Install dapr into the cluster by running `dapr init -k --wait`.
-1. Add an override to the `rad` environment to point to the local API server running.
-The API server is running on http://localhost:7443 by default.
+1. Add overrides to the `rad` environment to point to the local API server running AND the deployment engine.
+The API server is running on http://localhost:7443 by default and the deployment engine is running on https://localhost:7194 by default.

 ```
 environment: